celery/celery/docs/getting-started/backends-and-brokers/index.rst

 SQLAlchemy is a backend.

 It allows Celery to interface with MySQL, PostgreSQL, SQlite, and more.
-It is a ORM, and is the way Celery can use a SQL DB as a result backend.
+It is an ORM, and is the way Celery can use a SQL DB as a result backend.

 :ref:`See documentation for details <conf-database-result-backend>`